Global Vision Transformer Pruning with Hessian-Aware Saliency

 \subsection{Pruning individual components}

 In this section we show the result of pruning EMB, MLP, QK and V component individually.
-The pruning procedure and objective are almost the same as described in Section~\ref{ssec:procedure}, other than here we only enable the importance computation and neuron removal on a single component.
+The pruning procedure and objective are almost the same as described in~\cref{ssec:procedure}, other than here we only enable the importance computation and neuron removal on a single component.
 The pruning interval of EMB, MLP, QK and V are set to 1000, 50, 200 and 200 respectively, in order to allow the model to be updated for similar amount of steps when pruning different components to the same percentage.
 32 neurons are pruned for each pruning step.
 We stop the pruning process and finetune the model for 50 epochs after the targeted pruned away percentage is reached.

-The compression rate and accuracy achieved by pruning each component are discussed in Table~\ref{tab:single}.
+The compression rate and accuracy achieved by pruning each component are discussed in~\cref{tab:single}.
 Under similar pruned away ratio, we can observe that pruning EMB leads to the most significant compression on the parameter and FLOPs count, as well as the largest drop in accuracy.
-This implies that the embedding dimension leads to the most effective exploration on the compression-accuracy tradeoff, which motivates us to use EMB as the key driving factor in designing our NViT scaling rule in Section~\ref{ssec:heur}.
+This implies that the embedding dimension leads to the most effective exploration on the compression-accuracy tradeoff, which motivates us to use EMB as the key driving factor in analyzing the parameter redistribution in~\cref{ssec:heur}.